gunjan-sharma2020/reflections/foundations-competency-checklist.md

   - [ ] read the error messages
   - [ ] console.log
   - [ ] google
+- [ ] recognise when I need to ask for help
-- [ ] ask my other students
+- [ ] ask my fellow students
 - [ ] ask a coach
 - [ ] reflect and learn from my experience
-- [ ] recognise when I need to ask for help

 ## Learning
 I can: